Building a DIY Watch

 The plan is simple: buy all the necessary components from a marketplace like AliExpress, assemble them, and hope for the best.
 This approach should also be significantly cheaper.
 The Timex is around €280, and the Hamilton is €750.
 My DIY version should come in at just over €100.

 Of course, there’s a trade-off in precision.
 The Timex is rated to be off by about 30 seconds per day, the Hamilton around 10 seconds, and the Seiko NH35 movement I’ve chosen is rated for -20 to +40 seconds per day.
-They all have some deviation, so it will be interesting to see how the final build performs in reality.
-This will be the first of many trials on my path.
+It will be interesting to see how the final build performs in practice.

 Why the Seiko NH35?
 The Heart of the Beast